 - Buy now, pay later: Afterpay/Clearpay (available in the US, UK, Australia, and Canada)

-- Direct bank transfers: iDEAL (Netherlands), Giropay (Germany), Bancontact (Belgium), and other region-specific methods
+- Local bank transfers: iDEAL (Netherlands), Giropay (Germany), Bancontact (Belgium), and other region-specific methods

 - PayPal: Connect PayPal as a separate gateway alongside Wix Payments

-The payment methods available to your customers will depend on your business location and the supported methods for your country.
+The payment methods available to your customers depend on your business location.
 You can enable or disable individual payment methods from the Accept Payments section of your Wix dashboard at any time.

 How to Set Up Wix Payments

 Setting up Wix Payments requires just a few steps.
-Completing them fully and accurately is important: incomplete setup can lead to payment holds or delayed payouts.
+Completing them fully and accurately matters: incomplete setup leads to payment holds or delayed payouts.

 Step 1: Click 'Automations' on Your Wix Dashboard

 Log in to your Wix account and open your site's dashboard.
 In the left-hand menu, click Automations.
-This section connects Wix's business tools (including payment processing) and is the gateway to activating Wix Payments.
+This section connects Wix's business tools (including payment processing) and is the starting point for activating Wix Payments.

 Step 2: Click 'Accept Payments'

-Within the Automations area, find and click Accept Payments.
+Within the Automations area, click Accept Payments.
 This opens the payment setup interface where you can enable and configure payment methods for your store.

 Step 3: Click 'Set Up' for Wix Payments